 - Assistant or Associate Professor, Health Economics Faculty Cluster Initiative

 - Assistant Professor, Energy and Civil Infrastructure Engineering Faculty Cluster Initiative – Renewable Energy Systems

 - Associate or Full Professor, Cyber Security and Privacy Faculty Cluster Initiative

 - Assistant Professor, Prosthetic Interfaces Faculty Cluster Initiative

-- Assistant, Associate or Full Professor, Energy Conversion and Propulsion Faculty Cluster Initiative
+- Assistant, Associate, or Full Professor, Violence Against Women Faculty Cluster Initiative

-- Assistant Professor, Genomics and Bioinformatics Faculty Cluster Initiative
+- Associate Professor, Health-Technology Interaction Faculty Cluster Initiative